 In December 2019, the Financial Accounting Standards Board issued ASU No. 2019-12, "Income Taxes (Topic 740): Simplifying the Accounting for Income Taxes" ("ASU 2019-12"), which is intended to simplify the accounting for income taxes.
 ASU 2019-12 removes certain exceptions to the general principles in Topic 740.
-This guidance is effective for fiscal years beginning after December 15, 2020.
-ASU 2019-12 did not have an impact on the accompanying consolidated financial statements and related disclosures.
+This guidance is effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2020, with early adoption permitted.
+Upon adoption, ASU No. 2019-12 did not have an impact on the Company's consolidated financial statements and related disclosures.